SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 completely free software by an open community in an open process.
 GXFS is also under an OSS license.

-There are also funding projects from the BMWi funding competition, a French project to supplement Federation Services, the Eclipse Data Connector, work in Catena-X and numerous initiatives by companies and groups around Gaia-X. Many of them come together in the work package "Minimal Viable Gaia" and take part in the second Gaia-X Hackathon on the 2nd + 3rd.
+There are also the French project to supplement the Federation Services, projects from the BMWi funding competition, the Eclipse Data Connector, work in Catena-X and numerous initiatives by companies and groups around Gaia-X. Many of them come together in the work package "Minimal Viable Gaia" and take part in the second Gaia-X Hackathon on the 2nd + 3rd.
 December - technology is